AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 The multiplier and divider handle multicycle arithmetic operations.

-The HI and LO MUXes select the correct values for the HI/LO datapath.
+The HI and LO MUXes select the correct values between multiplier and divider for the HI/LO register.

 ## ME Stage: Memory and HI/LO Storage